CorrelAidxNL/CorrelAidxNL.github.io/pages/events.md

   - Data science experiences at CorrelAid Netherlands [[Link](https://www.youtube.com/watch?v=j8KrtC17O-A)]
   - Using data to conserve nature and stop wildlife crime [[Link](https://www.youtube.com/watch?v=S8a0g1AZPak)]
   - Data science in the wild: Four lightning talks [[Link](https://www.youtube.com/watch?v=s7i1XwSVCAs)]

-If you are interested in presenting your or your NGOs work at one of our future events, please get in touch with [Fabian](mailto:fabian@correlaid.nl).